allegro/turnilo/docs/configuration-datacubes.md

 ## Refresh rules

-The `refreshRule:` section of the data cube allows the customisation of latest data discovery mechanism.
+The `refreshRule:` section of the data cube allows the customisation of the latest data discovery mechanism.

 **rule** ("query" \| "realtime" \| "fixed" ), default: "query"

 The name of the rule which will be used to obtain information about the latest data.
 Following rules are available:

 - `query`: best suited for batch data sources.
 The data source will be queried every minute to obtain the maximum value from time dimension.
 - `realtime`: best suited for realtime data sources.
-The data source will not be queried and the value of *now* is assumed as a latest data time.
+The data source will not be queried and the value of *now* is assumed as the latest data time.
 - `fixed`: best suited for constant data sources.
 The data source will not be queried and the value of `refreshRule.time` property will be used.

 **time** (string - date with time instant)